-Husband presents the following questions2 for our review, which we have rephrased and reformatted as follows:
+Husband presents the following questions for our review, which we have rephrased and reformatted as follows:

-- 2. Did the court err by finding the appellee had not dissipated the entire \$200,000.00 she removed from the parties' home equity line of credit without appellant's knowledge or consent and deposited in her secret bank accounts? - 3.
-Did the court err in valuing appellant's minority interest in Massachu[s]etts Avenue Surgery Center based on the price paid for a majority interest? - 4.
-Did the court err by finding that the appellee's reasonable needs were \$15,623.81 per month when her testimony contradicted the trial court's findings regarding her expenses?
+- 1. Did the trial court err by finding the appellant had dissipated marital funds? - 2.
+Did the court err by finding the appellee had not dissipated the entire \$200,000.00 she removed from the parties' home equity line of credit without appellant's knowledge or consent and deposited in her secret bank accounts? - 3.
+Did the court err in valuing appellant's minority interest in Massachu[s]etts Avenue Surgery Center based on the price paid for a majority interest?

-1 The judgment of absolute divorce also included the following conditions.
+&lt;sup>1 The judgment of absolute divorce also included the following conditions.
 As requested by the parties, the court ordered an equalization of their retirement assets.
 To accomplish that equalization, the court ordered Husband to transfer \$644,365 from his profit-sharing plan.
 The court ordered a sale of the former marital home and an equal division of the net proceeds from that sale.
 The court denied Wife's request for attorney's fees.

-2 Husband phrased his questions presented as follows:
+&lt;sup>2 Husband phrased his questions presented as follows: